 Ah, the “Internet of Things”.

-The term has been circling many industries for years now, however IoT is no longer a “buzzword”.
+The term has been circling many industries for years now, however the Internet of Things (IoT) is no longer a “buzzword”.
 This rising technology is completely disrupting the retail petroleum landscape.

 So, how exactly does IoT fit into retail petroleum?

 IoT essentially collects data from individual devices then securely messages sensory data to cloud-based platforms.
-That way, instead of having to reconcile data from multiple sources, you only need to refer to one source to receive the most accurate, up-to-date data across multiple fuel sites.
+That way, you no longer need to reconcile data from multiple sources.
+With the IoT, you only need to refer to one source to receive the most accurate, up-to-date data across multiple fuel sites.

 With IoT, you have complete control and visibility across the entire operation of multiple fuel sites.

 But what does this have to do with retail petroleum?

 A fuel site is like an ecosystem – many things connects to other things.
 However, rarely are these things integrated.
 They are more often proprietary, causing big gaps in data – and that becomes your business’s blind spot.

 For fuel sites of every size and stature, having complete, clear visibility over your entire operation is crucial to ensuring that you are protected and compliant.

 If you don’t, you can’t see the problems — so you have no idea that they’re occurring.